svewap/nnrestapi/Documentation/Installation/Index.rst

 2. Make sure the database-tables were created

-   In the TYPO3 backend, switch to the "Maintainance" module and click on "Analyze Database Structure".
+   In the TYPO3 backend, switch to the "Maintenance" module and click on "Analyze Database Structure".
    Create the database-tables for ``nnrestapi``, if necessary.
-   For more information `read here <https://docs.typo3.org/m/typo3/guide-installation/10.4/en-us/Upgrade/RunTheDatabaseAnalyzer/Index.html>`__.
+   For more information, `read here <https://docs.typo3.org/m/typo3/guide-installation/10.4/en-us/Upgrade/RunTheDatabaseAnalyzer/Index.html>`__.

 3. Include the TypoScript Templates on your Root-page

-   Make sure, the static typoscript configuration for **"RestApi Configuration (nnrestapi)"** was included on your root-page.
+   Make sure, the static TypoScript configuration for **"RestApi Configuration (nnrestapi)"** was included on your root-page.
-   To do so, follow the standard instructions on `how to include typoscript from extensions <https://docs.typo3.org/m/typo3/reference-typoscript/main/en-us/UsingSetting/Entering.html#include-typoscript-from-extensions>`__.
+   To do so, follow the standard instructions on `how to include TypoScript from extensions <https://docs.typo3.org/m/typo3/reference-typoscript/main/en-us/UsingSetting/Entering.html#include-typoscript-from-extensions>`__.

 4. Include the YAML-Configuration